Skip to content

 Notes

-2. The sum of gold and foreign exchange may differ from figures reported in the weekly Statement of Liabilities and Assets and the Bank's Annual Report.
-From 1 July 1996, foreign currency securities sold under repurchase agreements are retained for accounting purposes as foreign currency investments in the Bank's balance sheet, in accordance with standard accounting treatment.
-For the purpose of reporting foreign exchange reserves in this table, however, securities sold under repurchase agreements are excluded.
+• The sum of gold and foreign exchange may differ from figures reported in the weekly Reserve Bank of Australia Balance Sheet and the Bank's Annual Report.
+From 1 July 1996, foreign currency securities sold and cash lent under repurchase agreements as well as gold lent under gold loan transactions are retained for accounting purposes as foreign currency investments in the Bank's balance sheet, along with cash received under repurchase agreements, in accordance with standard accounting treatment.
+For the purpose of reporting foreign exchange reserves in this table, however, securities sold and cash lent under repurchase agreements are excluded along with gold lent under gold loan transactions.
+Foreign currency securities received under repurchase agreements are excluded from both the RBA's balance sheet and from official reserve assets.
+Holdings in the Asian Bond Fund and the market value of derivatives with non-resident entities are included in Other Reserve Assets for the purposes of reporting official reserve assets but are included under Gold and Foreign Exchange for reporting on RBA's balance sheet.